m3-learning/PLD_Workflow/README.md

 # Instruction to open PLD digital form:

-## start from jupyter notebook
-run all cell in examples/FormNotebook.ipynb

 ## 1. Start the program:
   1).
 Click "Start" - "Anaconda Prompt"
   2).
 Copy the following code in the opened terminal:

     conda activate pld

     cd C:/Image/PLD_Workflow/

+## 2. Open from jupyter notebook

+  1).
+Run the following code in the opened terminal:

+    jupyter notebook

+  2).
+Run the following code in the opened terminal:

+  Run all cell in examples/FormNotebook.ipynb.
+Version="plume" means digital form with recorded plume management; version="parameter" means digital form only with parameter recording function.

-## 2. For parameter recording only:
+## 3. For parameter recording only:

 1).
 Start the form by copying the following code in the terminal: